alibosworth/pakon-planar-raw-converter/readme.md

 6) Click "Save" and set the save options:

 * "All Pictures (except hidden)"
-* "Orginal Height and Width"
+* "Original Height and Width"
 * "Other Options": uncheck everything except "Use Scratch Removal" if you enabled that earlier
 * "Type of Save Operation" : "To Client Memory"
 * "Planar" (this is important!) either with or without "Add File Header"